soxueren/atsd/installation/virtualbox.md

-# ATSD Installation in Oracle VirtualBox
+# ATSD Installation on Oracle VirtualBox

 ## Overview

 ATSD can be installed by importing an `.ova` image in [Oracle VirtualBox](https://www.virtualbox.org/).
-This method creates a virtual machine running Ubuntu 14.04 64bit LTS with ATSD and dependencies pre-installed and fully configured.
+This method creates a virtual machine with the latest ATSD Community Edition pre-installed.
 The process takes a few minutes with minimal input required from the user.

 ## Download

 * Download the latest version of [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads), if necessary.
-* Download the latest OVA image from [https://axibase.com/public/atsd_ce.ova](https://axibase.com/public/atsd_ce.ova)
+* Download the latest ATSD OVA image from [https://axibase.com/public/atsd_ce.ova](https://axibase.com/public/atsd_ce.ova)

-## Prerequisites
+## Requirements

-To setup the ATSD virtual machine in VirtualBox you must have the following resources available:

--   A 64-bit machine with a processor that supports virtualization.
-Note that not all 64-bit processors have this capability.
+* A 64-bit host machine with a processor that supports virtualization.
--   Have virtualization enabled in your BIOS.
-This is normally enabled by default, but in some cases you may have to enter in your system BIOS manually to enable virtualization.
--   At least 4 GB of RAM on the host machine and at least 1 GB of RAM allocated to the virtual machine.
+* At least 2 GB of RAM on the host machine and at least 1 GB of RAM allocated to the virtual machine.

+## Virtual Machine Details

+* Operating System: Ubuntu 14.04 LTS 64-bit
+* RAM: 1 GB
+* Disk: 30 GB

 ## Installing ATSD in Oracle VirtualBox

-1. Open Oracle VirtualBox.
+1. Launch Oracle VirtualBox.

 2. Open **File > Import Appliance**.